-Over the summer of 2018 I had the opportunity to work overseas in South Korea with Naver Corporation.
-Naver Corp. provides web services, mobile apps, and physical smart devices* to South Korea and beyond.
-Their main web platform, Naver.com is often referred to as the google of South Korea, and their subsidiary company, Line is the most popular messaging mobile app in Japan.
-While at Naver Corp.
-I worked on the Incubation Studio, a studio within Naver that identifies emerging technology and new opportunity spaces for the company to explore.
+The summer of 2018, I had the opportunity to work overseas in South Korea with Naver Corporation.
+Naver Corp. provides web services, mobile apps, and smart devices to South Korea and beyond.
+Their main web platform, Naver.com is often referred to as the “google of South Korea,” and their subsidiary company, Line is the most used messaging mobile app in Japan.
+While at Naver Corp., I worked with the Incubation Studio, a studio within Naver that identifies emerging technology and new opportunity spaces for the company to explore.

-Over the course of the internship, I worked on a team of five interns to identify a problem space and solution for early twenties users in order to design a digital service that utilizes emerging technology.
+During the internship, I worked on a team of five interns to identify a problem space and product solution for users in their early twenties and design a digital service that utilizes emerging technology.
 The summer consisted of in-depth concept ideation, user research, design sprints, and mobile product design.

 From Identifying a Problem Space to Creating a Solution

-Over the course of the summer, my team and I worked through multiple rounds of iterative concept design, affinity exercises, and design sprints; we explored various problem spaces and narrowed our scope to come to a single mobile application service and user workflow; then we designed an interface to complement our concept.
+Over the course of the summer, my team and I worked through multiple rounds of iterative concept design, affinity exercises, and design sprints; we explored various problem spaces and narrowed down our scope to a single mobile application service and user workflow.
+From there, we designed a mobile interface to complement our concept.
 Much like any design process, we did not move in one straight path, but back and forth between different concepts and key features.

-Our team began the process by first identifying problem spaces to delve deep into; we did this through mind-mapping exercises about possible problem spaces in different age groups ranging from high school students to young adults in their mid-twenties.
-We identified various problem spaces and concept ideas and narrowed them down to a single concept statement.
-We identified pain points and areas where possible solutions could be introduced in different problem spaces.
+Our team began the process by first identifying problem spaces to delve deep into; we did this through mind-mapping exercises, working to come up with problem spaces in different age groups ranging from high school students to young adults in their mid-twenties.
 Some of these problem spaces included social impact, low self esteem, passion-seeking, and networking.